-Audi Khalid, a retired pensioner, tweeted, "So far quite encouraged by the results, not because of party allegiance, but I sincerely believe there are MANY strong signals being sent right now.
+A Twitter user who goes by the name Audi Khalid, tweeted, "So far quite encouraged by the results, not because of party allegiance, but I sincerely believe there are MANY strong signals being sent right now.
 Politics in Singapore MUST change.
 It's time to usher in a better style of politics.
 We CAN do better."

 With their masks, face shields and voter slips in tow, Singaporeans cast their votes on Friday in the country’s 18th general election, held amid the COVID-19 pandemic.

 More than 2.65 million people were registered to vote, and a total of 1,100 polling stations, bumped up from 880, were set up at schools, designated housing blocks, and neighborhood community clubs across the island state.

 Voters were assigned two-hour time slots in which to visit the polls in order to prevent crowding, and vulnerable elderly citizens were given priority.
 Singapore is currently banning gatherings of more than five people.

 But the measures to reduce crowding and ensure a safe vote appeared to have fallen flat as reports of snaking queues of eager voters began to emerge on Friday morning.

 Even Prime Minister Lee himself needed a reminder about social distancing.
 A video showing his wife tapping him on the shoulder when he got too close to another voter in the queue made the rounds on social media.

 In a statement, the Elections Department (ELD) attributed the issue to people ignoring their time slots, as well as other safety measures like requiring voters to wear gloves.

 “More voters than expected turned up outside their assigned voting time-bands.
 This, together with measures that had been put in place to ensure safe voting led to long queues,” the ELD said.